 For example, telling truth is the fundamental ethical duty of media.
 But, selling truth in favour of power is the grossly violation of principle of media ethics.

 Now, it is gaining momentum due to huge money involved in this activity.
-And, once called the nobel service, now has become lucrative business.
+And, once called the noble service, now has become lucrative business.

 Violation of media ethics in India